-(a) The term of a Department Chair shall normally begin on July 1^{st} and shall normally have a length of three years.
-With the exception of Clause 18.3(b), resignations shall not normally occur during the instructional period unless mutually agreed between the designated supervisor and the Chair.

-(b) A Department Chair who anticipates being absent or who is absent for a continuous period of four months or more shall yield the Chair.
-In such event, election of a new Department Chair, in accordance with Clause 18.2(c), shall normally take place within one month.
+- (a) The term of a Department Chair shall normally begin on July 1 and shall normally have a length of three years.
+With the exception of Clause 18.3(b), resignations shall not normally occur during the instructional period unless mutually agreed between the designated supervisor and the Chair. - (b) A Department Chair who anticipates being absent or who is absent for a continuous period of four months or more shall yield the Chair.
+In such event, election of a new Department Chair, in accordance with Clause 18.2, shall normally take place within one month.

-ARTICLE 19 - ADULT ACADEMIC AND CAREER PREPARATION (A.A.C.P.)
-COORDINATOR
+ARTICLE 19 - ADULT ACADEMIC AND CAREER PREPARATION (AACP) COORDINATOR

-(a) The responsibilities of the A.A.C.P.
-Coordinator, under the direction of the A.A.C.P.
-Department Chair, shall include any or all of the following:

-(1) Assumes a facilitation role to ensure the smooth operation of the A.B.E. program in the Centre.

-(2) Ensures that placement procedures are conducted, results are evaluated and communicated to students, agencies, or the admissions office, as appropriate.

-(3) Provides information needed for planning, staff workloads, and assignments to the Department Chair.

-(4) Ensures that agencies, the public and students are aware of the test dates.

-(5) Maintains a liaison with appropriate agencies in the respective communities.

-(6) Disseminates information to the Centre A.A.C.P. staff and feeds opinions and information back to the A.A.C.P.
-Department Chair.

-(7) Forwards requests to the A.A.C.P.
-Department Chair for advertising and provides the appropriate information needed to complete the task.

-(b) The A.A.C.P.
-Coordinator shall be appointed for a period of two years, with an option to renew for a further two years, subject to satisfactory performance.
-Appointments shall begin July 1st in any given year.

-(c) The position of A.A.C.P.
-Coordinator shall be posted internally only; there shall be a competition for the position; only employees on regular appointments in the A.A.C.P.
-Department shall be eligible to apply for the position of A.A.C.P.
-Coordinator; and the successful candidate shall be chosen by a selection committee, except in the case of only one application being received and appointed by the designated supervisor.
+- (a) The responsibilities of the AACP Coordinator, under the direction of the AACP Department Chair, shall include any or all of the following: - (1) Assumes a facilitation role to ensure the smooth operation of the ABE program in the Campus or Centre. - (2) Ensures that placement procedures are conducted, results are evaluated and communicated to students, agencies, or the admissions office, as appropriate. - (3) Provides information needed for planning, staff workloads, and assignments to the Department Chair. - (4) Ensures that agencies, the public and students are aware of the test dates. - (5) Maintains a liaison with appropriate agencies in the respective communities. - (6) Disseminates information to the Campus or Centre AACP staff and feeds opinions and information back to the AACP Department Chair. - (7) Forwards requests to the AACP Department Chair for advertising and provides the appropriate information needed to complete the task. - (b) The AACP Coordinator shall be appointed for a period of two years, with an option to renew for a further two years, subject to satisfactory performance.
+Appointments shall begin July 1 in any given year. - (c) The position of AACP Coordinator shall be posted internally only; there shall be a competition for the position; only employees on regular appointments in the AACP Department shall be eligible to apply for the position of AACP Coordinator; and the successful candidate shall be chosen by a selection committee, except in the case of only one application being received and appointed by the designated supervisor.

-(d) The Selection Committee shall be composed as follows:

-- Program Dean;

-- Up to one other administrator named by OC; and

-- Two members of the A.A.C.P Department.

-(e) An A.A.C.P.
-Coordinator going on leave of absence for more than four months shall yield his/her post as A.A.C.P.
-Coordinator.
-In such event, a new A.A.C.P.
-Coordinator shall be appointed in accordance with Clause 19(c).
+- (d) The Selection Committee shall be composed as follows: - Program Dean; - Up to one other administrator named by OC; and - Two members of the AACP Department. - (e) An AACP Coordinator going on leave of absence for more than four months shall yield his/her post as AACP Coordinator.
+In such event, a new AACP Coordinator shall be appointed in accordance with Clause 19(c).